Help grow the archive! drop a knowledge bomb here.

 What Made Her Famous?

-First, being the first woman to send a 9a+ route – with the ascent of ‘La Rambla’ in Siurana.
-Not too long after that, she made an impressive ascent of ‘Biographie’ in France and two years later in 2019 she sent her 3rd 9a+, Papichulo.
+It’s fair to say that there are three big achievements here for Margo worth mentioning.
+She became the first woman to send a 9a+ route with the ascent of ‘La Rambla’ in Siurana.
+Not too long after that, she made an impressive ascent of ‘Biographie’ in France, and two years later in 2019 she sent her 3rd 9a+, Papichulo.

 Janja Garnbret IFSC Austria